-cryptocurrencies LOWER the cost of servicing populations that have historically been excluded from the banking sector. raising costs and compliance obligations forces companies to cut access for unprofitable clientele.
+"Cryptocurrencies LOWER the cost of servicing populations that have historically been excluded from the banking sector," she wrote.
+"Raising costs and compliance obligations forces companies to cut access for unprofitable clientele."

 Jeremy Allaire, CEO of Circle, which issues the USDC stablecoin, played up innovation that has come from outside traditional banking: "The STABLE Act would represent a huge step backwards for digital currency innovation in the United States, limiting the accelerating progress of both the blockchain and fintech industry."

 Willamette University College of Law Assistant Professor Rohan Grey, who provided input on the bill, shot back that innovators need guardrails.
 "Oh the purpose of regulations is to give industry players whatever they want?" he wrote.
 "Some people want to act like ignorance of banking history is a principled position."